 In the digital age, we enjoy constant connectivity to our smartphones, computers, and tablets.
 For business people with vision problems, who need to remain connected with a high level of visual clarity, getting the right vision correction treatment is not only beneficial for their visual health, but for their jobs.

-So if you need to be at the top of your game in business, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsangabout your vision needs.
+So if you need to be at the top of your game in business, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsangabout your vision needs.
 We’ll focus on improving your vision, so you can focus on your business.

 If you suffer from vision problems, contact Myopia Management Center At Issaquah Eyeworks.
 Our caring staff will provide you with the best vision correction treatment that’s right for you.